-This is a weekly two-hour, electronics club for children from the ages of 10 to 16.
-It will run on a Saturday from 11.30 to 13.30 and will start immediately after the Python Coding Club has ended.
-It is aimed at complete beginners and will enable children to learn how electronics works, by building circuits under the close supervision of skilled adults.
-They will learn about the different electronic components, how to solder and use the laboratory / workshop test equipment.
+It runs on a Saturday from 12.00 to 14.00 and starts immediately after the Saturday Coding Club has ended.
+It is aimed at complete beginners to electronics and will enable children to learn how electronics works, by building circuits under the close supervision of skilled adults.
+They will learn about the basics of electricity, the different electronic components, how to solder and use the laboratory / workshop test equipment.

 As it is a course, the children should aim to attend every session.
 Every child that completes the course will be award a Certificate of Achievement.

 When children have completed the course and are confident with the basics, they will be eligible to join the Technology Club that also runs from 12.00 to 14.00, also on a Saturday within the museum.